Some of the best Bali beaches we visited

 At first glance, the island may seem very small.
 I mean, when you look at it on a map and see this tiny little spec just hiding in between the other Indonesian islands, you might think that getting from one end to the other might take a couple of hours at most.
 Well, after living on the island for just about two months, we learned that getting to some of the locations from the western area where we lived could take several hours.

 We had the good fortune to be able to stay on an extended tourist visa and have the opportunity to see the many different facets of Bali.
 While most of our days were spent working online, we managed to carve out some off days to visit the sites.
+For those visiting Bali on holiday, we would suggest a 10 day itinerary so that you can get to all the great spots around the island.
 Of course, my favorite spots are the beaches and the coast.
-However, we did spend some time inland, in the Ubud region.
+However, we did spend some time inland, in the Ubud region (Check out or post on the Monkey Forest).

 Lets start with the western side of Bali and make our way down.